zhoudongxu/SAI/doc/sai-ptf/config_data/config_t0.md

 **Note: This configuration focused on T0 topology.**

 # IP and MAC naming convention
-In this configuration, we mapped the IP and MAC address into different part of this configuration as below.
+In this configuration, we mapped the IP and MAC address into different parts of this configuration as below.

 ## MAC
-For MAC addres, we can use differnt section in MAC address to map different title number.
+For MAC addresses, we can use different sections in the MAC addresses to map different title numbers.
 The pattern is
 ```
 L1_NUM:L2_NUM:L3_NUM:ROLE:EXTRA:SEQ